CIMIL/MUSEPA/README.md

 ## 5. The cCoap tool

-cCoap is a script that easily makes CoAP calls for cMinor.
+cCoap is a script that easily makes CoAP calls for MUSEPA.
 So, if you want to make a query:

 ```
 $ python3 cCoap.py -a coap://localhost/sparql/query -p "SELECT * WHERE {?a ?b ?c}"